balderdashy/sails-docs/Contributing-to-Sails.md

 -->

 ## Pull Request
 When you're done, you can commit your fix, push up your code, and then go into github and submit a pull request.
-I'll look it over and get back to you ASAP.
+We'll look it over and get back to you ASAP.

 ![Screen Shot 2013-02-12 at 2.55.40 PM.png](http://i.imgur.com/GBg0AOi.png)